darkn3rd/script-tut/python/README.md

 12. Exiting
     * demonstrate exiting with error code to communicate status
 12. Functions
-    * demonstrate function with return int
+    * demonstrate function that returns an int
-    * demonstrate function with return string
+    * demonstrate function that returns a string
+    * demonstrate function that returns an array